paulio11/P4-Squigl-Twitter-Clone/DEPLOYMENT.md

 3. Click the new green **GitPod** button above the file list.
 4. [Login](https://gitpod.io/workspaces/) to Gitpod with your GitHub account.
 5. Requirements will automatically be installed thanks to [requirements.txt](https://github.com/paulio11/project-4/blob/main/requirements.txt).
-6. In the terminal window type `touch env.py` to create your environmental varibles file.
+6. In the terminal window type `touch env.py` to create your environmental variables file.
 7. Enter the following into the empty **env.py** file:
 ```
 import os